matthewfcarlson/matthewfcarlson.github.io/content/projects/crowdtrivia/index.md

 Solid even has [a handy template](https://github.com/solidjs/templates/tree/master/ts-vitest) for integrating vite with TypeScript.

-## Step 6: Scoring Answers & Keeping Track Of Users
+## Step 5: Scoring Answers & Keeping Track Of Users

-We're going to need a database and keep track of viewers.
+We're going to need a database and keep track of users so we can show a leaderboard and whatnot.

+I hate the idea of collecting emails or passwords or the like.
+So accounts will be tied to a specific device and you can change your display name, but that's about it.

+## Step 6: Integrating with Streams

+The whole point of going through the complex part of rendering the video stream in real time is that we can react to when a user joins or does something awesome.
+This means keeping track of the streams we're on and letting the renderer know.

 ## Step 7: Trivia Sessions